A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 Bike!: We encourage you to ride a bike, if you’re able.
 Biking will substantially minimize the traffic impact on the neighborhoods that you’ll be visiting this weekend.
 There will be large bike racks located at each ADU and we encourage you to bike if you’re able.
 Remember to lock your bikes to the racks.
 More information is available about biking on the tour page.

-Driving: If you’re driving, be aware that parking at each ADU will be limited; expect to walk 1-2 blocks at each location.
+Driving: If you’re driving, be aware that parking at each ADU will be limited; expect to walk a block or so at each location.

 Volunteers: At each ADU, there will be a tour volunteer stationed to answer questions, check wristbands, and keep an eye on the bike racks.